-In our real estate practice we have seen situations where disagreements arise regarding the maintenance of the reciprocal easement or the usage.
+In our real estate practice we have seen situations where disagreements arise regarding the maintenance of the reciprocal easements or the usage.
 For example, sometimes one side is responsible for a portion of the maintenance cost of another’s property because of the easement.

 Keep in mind, easements are simply the right to use the real property of another without possessing it.
-Most easements are created by contract but they can be created, in rare circumstances by neccessity.
+Most easements are created by contract but they can be created, in rare circumstances by necessity.

 We handle all types of easement disputes and have experience litigating easement disputes and negotiating successful resolutions of easement disputes.
 If your’re you looking for a real estate easement dispute attorney in Los Angeles?
 Schorr Law has the top rated real estate lawyers in Los Angeles.
 For more information and to see if you qualify for a free consultation, contact us at (310) 954-1877, or firstname.lastname@example.org.
 You can also send us a message by using our contact form.